 My car broke down!
-Where can I get car service in Stockholm?
+Where can I find car service in Stockholm?

-We have several service stations in Stockholm.
-You can either visit a service center for your car brand or a general car service like:
+We have several service stations (bilverkstad) in Stockholm.
+You can either visit a service center for your car brand or a general car service as Speedy or Mekonomen.

 How can I get to know Swedes?

 Swedes are in general super-friendly and kind.
 They can also be perceived a bit reserved (you might have heard of Jantelagen, “the law of humbleness, not being better than anybody else”).
 Good places to network can be:

 Apps (dating apps or friend apps)

 Local and expat Facebook groups